 - Do not remove any objects that are stuck in the eye.

 - Do not apply ointments or take any blood-thinning pain medications such as aspirin or ibuprofen.

-Thousands of people, many of them children, suffer eye injuries from fireworks each year in the United States.
-In the most severe cases, fireworks can rupture the globe of the eye, cause chemical and thermal burns, corneal abrasions and retinal detachment — all of which can permanently cause eye damage and affect vision.
+Many people, many of them children, suffer eye injuries from fireworks each year in the United States.
+In the most severe cases, fireworks can rupture the eye’s globe, cause chemical and thermal burns, corneal abrasions, and retinal detachment — all of which can permanently cause eye damage and affect vision.
 While fireworks can be fun, there is also an element of danger and using them unsafely increases the dangers.
-Should you have any questions about eye safety or to follow through on your new year’s resolution to have an eye exam, contact the optometrists at Jackson Davenport Vision Center.
+Should you have any questions about eye safety or follow through on your new year’s resolution to have an eye exam, contact the optometrists at Jackson Davenport Vision Center.